 Community Bursary Scheme

-The Society successfully made available more non-residential bursaries, to give flexible options for those whose lifestyles do not allow them to reside from home for five nights (e.g. carers, those with dependents, etc).
+The Society also makes available non-residential bursaries, to give flexible options for those whose lifestyles do not allow them to reside away from home for five nights, such as those with caring responsibilities or medical conditions.

 SUMMER SCHOOL 2017